To Footer

 Building Codes I

-Students will analyze the content and format of current building codes.
-The necessity for building codes, problems in interpretation and application as well as legal aspects will be discussed.
-The main objective is to familiarize students with the basic provisions and procedures associated with building code administration.
+Focuses on analyzing the content and format of current building codes as well as the necessity for building codes, problems in interpretation and application, and legal aspects.
+Introduces the basic provisions and procedures associated with building code administration.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical